Japan's human rights czar will urge firms to address human rights issues

 "It's the responsibility of companies to respect human rights," Nakatani said.

-On the domestic front, the special adviser said he will seek to respond to issues related to non-Japanese workers, including technical trainees from developing nations who seek to gain technical expertise by working in Japan.
+On the domestic front, Nakatani said he will seek to respond to issues related to non-Japanese workers, including technical trainees from developing nations who seek to gain technical expertise by working in Japan.

-Japan introduced a Technical Intern Training Program in 1993 to transfer skills to developing countries, but the arrangement has often been criticized at home and abroad as a cover for importing low-cost labor.
+Japan introduced the Technical Intern Training Program in 1993 to transfer skills to developing countries, but the arrangement has often been criticized at home and abroad as a cover for importing low-cost labor.

 By tapping Nakatani as his special adviser and appointing Yoshimasa Hayashi, known for his pro-China stance, as foreign minister, Prime Minister Fumio Kishida is seen as attempting to maintain the right balance in dealings with Beijing, an increasingly assertive yet key trading partner.